louzounlab/CountingIsAlmostAllYouNeed/CyclicVariationalAutoencoder/README.md

 python3 cyclic_vae.py

-make sure 'parameters.json' is in the same directory as the code.
+Make sure 'parameters.json' is in the same directory as the code.
 The output of the code is an autoencoder dict that contains the weights and other parameter on the autoencoder.
 This dict is used to train the other ML models.